 Transformed data is stored within the .pbix file.
 Power BI uses the VertiPaq engine to compress and process data transformations and calculations.
 Because the calculations are front loaded, the changes are stored in a file.
 In comparison, VertiPaq will execute DAX queries and save the instructions for queries in the .pbix file but there’s no data transformations occurring until a calculation is executed.

-Knowing the impact of queries is only one step in the process of optimizing Power BI reports.
-There is an entire subfield of Power BI speed optimizations using tools VertiPaq Analyzer and DAX Studio.
+There is an entire subfield of Power BI speed optimizations using tools like VertiPaq Analyzer and DAX Studio.
 Check out the video below to learn more!

 Should You Learn Power Query M or DAX First?